Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 Test | Outcome
 ------------ | -------------
-W3C validation for index.html | Failed on list item being inside a div - had updated the divs to be list items to make my HTML more semantic and had forgotten to wrap in the list items in an unordered list tag - updated and Passed as a result.
+W3C HTML validation for index.html | Failed on list item being inside a div - had updated the divs to be list items to make my HTML more semantic and had forgotten to wrap in the list items in an unordered list tag - updated and Passed as a result.
-W3C validation for padawan.html | Failed on "type=button" not required.
+W3C HTML validation for padawan.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
-W3C validation for jediknight.html | Failed on "type=button" not required.
+W3C HTML validation for jediknight.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
-W3C validation for jedimaster.html | Failed on "type=button" not required.
+W3C HTML validation for jedimaster.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
-W3C validation for CSS | Passed
+W3C CSS validation for All | Passed
+JSHint Javascript Test for game.js | Passed
 Chrome developer tools (debugging and responsiveness testing -including all devices available) | Passed Samsung A50 | When using game on this type of mobile the bodys image didn't reach the entire end of the phone due to the screensize so I added a black background to the body to stop any whitespace.
 Iphone 7 | Images weren't rendering correctly on this type of mobile after being flipped, after some investigation and debugging, I figured out the solution was to add -webkit-backface-visibility: hidden; to the faceup and facedown card elements.